iPlumb3r/EntangledBootstrap/ReadMe.md

 Motivation
 -
 This repository aims is to facilitate the discussion between people from 2 separate but complementary ecosystems :
-* semantic web / semantic technologies ecosystem
+* the "semantic web / semantic technologies" ecosystem
-* decentralized web / distributed web ecosystem
+* the "decentralized web / distributed web" ecosystem

 Key Links
 -